tantaman/tantaman.github.io/_drafts/2022-04-27-the-dumbest-crdt.markdown

 We'll also assume that all blocks have globally unique ids and that the id of a removed block is never re-used when adding a block.

 > todo -- finish this section

+> todo -- implications.
+CRDTs can always re-wind and move forward to any point in time.

+The subsetting problem.
+Domains of atomicity.